-Barcelona’s El Prat airport is close to the city center, situated at a distance of 12 km (7.5 miles).
+Barcelona-El Prat Airport (aka Barcelona Airport) is close to the city center, situated at a distance of 12 km (7.5 miles).
 Metro service is available.
 Buses are also available every 15 minutes and trains are available every 20 minutes.
 Taxis are available throughout the day.
 Restaurants, banking facilities, car rental, and tourism information are available at the airport.
 There are plane and non-stop high-speed AVE connections available from Barcelona to Paris.

 High-speed AVE train service is available to Cordoba, Seville, Barcelona, and Valencia.

-There is a good network of roads connecting the various regions of Spain.
+Moreover, there is a good network of roads connecting the various regions of Spain.
 Toll roads have been built in some parts of the country.
-Carrying a few Euros along with you will come in handy at the toll booths.
+Carrying a few euros along with you will come in handy at the toll booths.
 If driving a private car, travel insurance, including medical coverage, would be recommended.
 Moreover, carrying a medical kit along on your trip might also be prudent.

 Voltage is 220 volts.
 Frequency is 50 Hz.
 Plug type is type C or F, with two round electrical contacts.
 Don’t forget to bring along a good universal travel adapter, like this one.

 When traveling abroad, safety is of the highest importance.
 In Spain, in case of emergency you can call 112 (the Pan-European emergency number).
 They can then connect you to the appropriate agencies.

 Or, to directly contact a specific first responder agency: for the police call 092 (local/municipal police) or 091 (national police), for fire call 080, and for medical emergencies/ambulance call 061.